House of La Rochefoucauld

-The House of La Rochefoucauld is one of France's ancient noble families, with origins dating back to the 10th century, in the area of what is now the 21st century village of La Rochefoucauld, 400 km southwest by south of Paris.
-The family's lineage begins with Foucauld I of La Roche (973–1047), the first Lord of La Roche, later known as La Rochefoucauld (Roche + Foucauld), and possibly the son of Adémar of La Roche (also known as Amaury or Esmerin; circa 952 – before 1037), Lord of La Roche.
+The House of La Rochefoucauld is an ancient family of French nobility.
+Its earliest origins date back to the 10th century, in the area of what is now the village of La Rochefoucauld, 400 km southwest by south of Paris.
+The family's lineage begins with Foucauld I of La Roche (973–1047), the first Lord of La Roche, later known as La Rochefoucauld (Roche + Foucauld).
+He was possibly the son of Adémar of La Roche, also known as Amaury or Esmerin (circa 952 – before 1037), Lord of La Roche.
 Over the centuries, the family rose in prominence, earning numerous titles and distinctions.

 Overview of titles and roles

-In April 1622, Louis XIII elevated the County (comté) of La Rochefoucauld to a Duchy and Peerage by Letters Patent issued at Niort (registered September 4, 1631).
+In April 1622, Louis XIII elevated the County (comté) of La Rochefoucauld to a Duchy and Peerage by Letters Patent issued at Niort (registered 4 September 1631).
 This act formally raised François V of La Rochefoucauld (1588–1650) from Count to the inaugural Duke of La Rochefoucauld, as well as to the status of Peer of France.

 Upon its elevation in 1622, the Duchy of La Rochefoucauld became united with the lordships of Verteuil, Daunart, Joussaume, Vivier, Montignac, Touriers, Celfroin, Saint Clos, La Mothe, and Saint-Angeau.
 Later, in 1732, the Duchy was further united with the lordships of Marcillac, Anville, Génac, and Ambérac.
 However, in 1765, these additions were separated from the Duchy.

 The former County of La Rochefoucauld had been established in 1528 through the union of the Barony of La Rochefoucauld, the Barony of Marthon, and the Châtellenies of Blanzac, Montignac, Verteuil, Saint-Laurent-de-Céris, and Cellefrouin.